niwhsa9/diff-drive-mpc/README.md

 - A fast linear MPC for trajectory tracking on differential drives that is solved via a quadratic program

 **References**
-- The unicycle jacobian, exponential cost increase, and QP formulation are based on the method in this paper: http://www.ece.ufrgs.br/~fetter/sbai05_10022.pdf
+- The unicycle jacobian, exponential cost increase, and QP formulation are based on the method in this [paper](http://www.ece.ufrgs.br/~fetter/sbai05_10022.pdf).
-- http://underactuated.mit.edu/index.html was generally helpful to me
+- This [set of notes](http://underactuated.mit.edu/index.html) was generally helpful to me
-- https://github.com/michiganrobotics/rob101/blob/main/Fall%202020/Projects/Project-03/ derrives a simplification for repeated application of the state space propogation in discrete time
+- This [document](https://github.com/michiganrobotics/rob101/blob/main/Fall%202020/Projects/Project-03/) derrives a simple equation for repeated application of state space propogation in discrete time

-- The formulation of the position-only trajectory tracking MPC is included below.
-It is inspired by what is done in the linked work but not explicitly derived.
+I employ a path following MPC which is a variant of the trajectory tracking approach linked in the paper above.
+It's derivation is inspired from the trajectory tracker, but sufficiently different enough that I've included it below for (mostly self) reference

 **Derivation**